 This policy was last updated on 28th February 2018.

-JustMaths is a cloud-based service currently running on servers controlled by WPEngine.
+JustMaths is a cloud-based service currently running on servers controlled by WPEngine based within the UK.
 WPEngine computing environments employ a number of virtual, physical and environmental controls to maintain data security and are ISO 27001:2013 certified.
 Further information about how WPEngine maintains the security of their environment can be found on their website.

 We may also use other third parties in order to provide services, we will carefully select these third parties to ensure they have appropriate security measures in place to ensure your data security and integrity.